 So let’s take one more look at the key differences between observations and inferences.

 - Observations are acts of carefully examining or watching objects or persons in a process.
-Inferences are acts of deriving rational conclusions from circumstance or known facts.
+Inferences are acts of deriving rational conclusions from circumstances or known facts.

 - Observations require and imply attentive monitoring of subjects or persons under study.
 Inferences, however, logically deduce conclusions by reasoning.

-- Observations are about obtaining and gathering information without questioning persons or subjects while making inferences involves drawing conclusions or making decisions based on the collected data or information.
+- Observations are related to obtaining and gathering information without questioning persons or subjects, while making inferences involves drawing conclusions or making decisions in relation to the collected information or data.